Florida Hurricane Preparedness | East Ridge at Cutler Bay

 As storms begin to develop for the season, you’ll need to know your evacuation zone, which you can locate on the Florida Division of Emergency Management’s map.
 This is designed to protect those who live in low-lying, flood-prone areas from storm surges and flooding.

-Be aware of your zone and whether evacuation is ordered for your area; if it’s not, be aware of if your home is safe enough from hurricane-force wind speeds and potential flooding to shelter there.
+Be aware of your zone and whether evacuation is ordered for your area; if it’s not, be aware of whether your home is safe enough from hurricane-force wind speeds and potential flooding to shelter there.

-2. Prepare an emergency kit
+Prepare an emergency kit

-• A weeks’ worth of nonperishable food
+• A week’s worth of nonperishable food

-• One gallon of water per person per day
+• 1 gallon of water per person per day

-• Two-weeks’ supply of medication
+• Two-week supply of medication

 • Flashlights

-• Weather Radio
+• Weather radio

 • Extra batteries